 The above policies apply to students registering late, as well as to those who register at regular registration.For more information on disbursements and refunds, please click here.

 If you want to drop a course:If you are unable to complete the course (or courses) for which you have registered, it is your responsibility to withdraw formally from the course (or courses).
 You need to speak with the course instructor and obtain his/her signature to drop the course.
 If the instructor is unavailable, the program coordinator, dean, counselor or advisor may sign the drop form.
-Failure to drop will result in a performance grade, usually a grade of â€śF.â€ť For regular length semester courses, the last day to drop for Fall 2013 is Thursday, November 14.
+Failure to drop will result in a performance grade, usually a grade of â€śF.â€ť For regular length semester courses, the last day to drop for Spring 2014 is Thursday, April 17.
 For flex term or shorter courses, please check your syllabus for your specific drop date.

 If you want to audit a course:Any student 18 years of age or older may register as an adult student.
 Tuition will be assessed as if the student were taking the course for credit.
 He/she will not take any of the examinations nor receive a grade for the course.
 Pick up the procedure for auditing a course from the Continuing Education Office (A260).

 Important Drop Notice from the Admission and Advisement Offices El Centro College